OHI-4site/tet-prep/prep/ao/README.md

 - `v2020` folder contains all raw data, scripts, intermediate outputs, and final outputs for the year 2020

-Click [add link here to the scores/metadata_documentation/ohi-model/goal_descriptions/AO_long.Rmd] to learn more about how the [artisanal opprotunities goal] is calculated
+Click [scores/metadata_documentation/ohi-model/goal_descriptions/AO_long.Rmd] to learn more about how the artisanal opprotunities goal is calculated